 Recorded as Spenningmore in the 1290s, Spennymoor was open moorland for much of its history.
 There was no town or village, the moorland stretched from Binchester near Bishop Auckland to Hett.
 Spennymoor’s name means ‘moorland at the spenning’ – a spenning being a fenced enclosure.

-Railways came to the area in the 1830s and brought about the opening of several collieries and the Tudhoe Iron works which were the catalyst for Spennymoor’s growth as a brand new town.
-It was a branch of the Clarence Railway from Teesside called the Byers Green branch that brought about the town’s birth, facilitating the opening of the iron works and associated collieries.
+Railways came to the area in the 1830s and brought about the opening of collieries and the Tudhoe Iron works the catalyst for Spennymoor’s growth as a new town.
+A branch of the Clarence Railway from Teesside – the Byers Green branch – brought about the town’s birth, facilitating the opening of the iron works and mines.

 Practical activities such as mending shoes were carried out as well as all kinds of educational pursuits that would not normally have been made available to working class people in times past.